Gibsondz/Web-Based-Poker/README.md

 # Web-Based-Poker

 How to build Project:
-1. "Run tsc --project tsconfig.json" in the server folder.
-This will spit out an app.js file that is the project.
+1. type npm install in base folder
+2. type npm run serve in the client folder.
+3. run the server folder in "vs code" debug mode.
+4. The page will be served at the port the client serve says.

 How to run engine tests:
 1. type npm test.